paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-244-undefinitized-contractual-actions.md

 <a id="section-3373"></a>
 ## § 3373.
-Undefinitized contractual actions: limitation on inclusion of non-urgent requirements and on modification of scope
-**(a) Inclusion of Non-Urgent Requirements.—** Requirements for spare parts and support equipment that are not needed on an urgent basis may not be included in an undefinitized contractual action for spare parts and support equipment that are needed on an urgent basis unless the head of the agency approves such inclusion as being—

-(1) good business practice; and

-(2) in the best interests of the United States.

-**(b) Modification of Scope.—** The scope of an undefinitized contractual action under which performance has begun may not be modified unless the head of the agency approves such modification as being—

-(1) good business practice; and

-(2) in the best interests of the United States.
+Repealed.
+Pub.
+L. 119–60, div.
+A, title VIII, § 811(a)(4), Dec.
+18, 2025, 139 Stat.
+948]

 ### Statutory Notes

-#### Codification
-The text of subsecs. (d) and (e) of [section 2326 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2326), which were transferred to this section, redesignated as subsecs. (a) and (b), respectively, and amended by Pub.
-L. 116–283, § 1819(d), was based on Pub.
-L. 99–500, § 101(c) [title X, § 908(d)(1)(A)], Oct.
-18, 1986, 100 Stat.
-1783–82, 1783–141, and Pub.
-L. 99–591, § 101(c) [title X, § 908(d)(1)(A)], Oct.
-30, 1986, 100 Stat.
-3341–82, 3341–141; Pub.
-L. 99–661, div.
-A, title IX, formerly title IV, § 908(d)(1)(A), Nov.
-14, 1986, 100 Stat.
-3920, 3921, renumbered title IX, Pub.
-L. 100–26, § 3(5), Apr.
-21, 1987, 101 Stat.
-273; Pub.
-L. 115–91, div.
-A, title VIII, § 815(a)(1), Dec.
-12, 2017, 131 Stat.
-1462.
-Pub.
-L. 99–500, Pub.
-L. 99–591, and Pub.
-L. 99–661 added identical subsections.

-#### Amendments
-2021—Pub.
-L. 116–283, § 1819(d), redesignated subsecs. (d) and (e) of [section 2326 of this title](./chapter-chapter-137-chapter-chapter-137.md#section-2326) as subsecs. (a) and (b), respectively, of this section.

-#### Effective Date
-Section and amendment by Pub.
-L. 116–283 effective Jan.
-1, 2022, with additional provisions for delayed implementation and applicability of existing law, see section 1801(d) of Pub.
-L. 116–283, set out as an Effective Date of 2021 Amendment note preceding [section 3001 of this title](./chapter-201-definitions.md#section-3001).
+Section, added and amended Pub.
+L. 116–283, div.
+A, title XVIII, § 1819(a), (d), Jan.
+1, 2021, 134 Stat.
+4189, 4190, related to limitation on inclusion of non-urgent requirements and on modification of scope in undefinitized contractual actions.

 <a id="section-3374"></a>
 ## § 3374.
 Undefinitized contractual actions: allowable profit
-**(a) Allowed Profit to Reflect Certain Reduced Cost Risks of Contractor.—** The head of an agency shall ensure that the profit allowed on an undefinitized contractual action for which the final price is negotiated after a substantial portion of the performance required is completed reflects—
+**(a) Allowed Profit to Reflect Cost Risks of Contractor.—** The head of an agency shall ensure that the profit allowed on an undefinitized contractual action for which the final price is negotiated after a substantial portion of the performance required is completed reflects—

-(1) the possible reduced cost risk of the contractor with respect to costs incurred during performance of the contract before the final price is negotiated; and
+(1) the possible reduced cost risk of the contractor with respect to costs incurred during performance of the contract before the final price is negotiated;

-(2) the reduced cost risk of the contractor with respect to costs incurred during performance of the remaining portion of the contract.
+(2) the reduced cost risk of the contractor with respect to costs incurred during performance of the remaining portion of the contract;

+(3) the increased cost risk of the contractor with respect to any costs incurred prior to the award of the undefinitized contractual action when such costs—

+  (A) would have been directly chargeable to the contract if incurred after the award of the contract; and

+  (B) were incurred to meet an anticipated contract delivery schedule or anticipated contract price targets of the Government under an acquisition strategy required under [section 4211 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4211); and

+(4) the increased cost risk of the contractor with respect to negotiations continuing for more than 180 days beginning on the date on which the contractor submitted the qualifying proposal to definitize such undefinitized contractual action.

 **(b) Date as of Which Contractor Cost Risk to Be Determined.—** If a contractor submits a qualifying proposal to definitize an undefinitized contractual action and the contracting officer for such action definitizes the contract after the end of the 180-day period beginning on the date on which the contractor submitted the qualifying proposal, the head of the agency concerned shall ensure that the profit allowed on the contract accurately reflects the cost risk of the contractor as such risk existed on the date the contractor submitted the qualifying proposal.